-A list of one of more scopes that the OAuth 2.0 access token must have.
+A list of one of more scopes required in an OAuth 2.0 access_token to access a protected resource.

 A string, array of strings, runtime expression<string>, or array of runtime expression<string> to represent one or more scopes; mutually exclusive with ScriptableResourceAccess.